Unless otherwise provided for in these Rules and Regulations, a Full Member is considered:

-A Full Member who is away from the active practice of medicine by virtue of parental, study, occupational or medical leave, or who provides proof of professional earnings as a result of having a medical license of less than $5,000 in the previous 12 month period, may upon application to Doctors Nova Scotia and payment of the annual membership dues for this category, be granted admission to this category.
+A Full Member who is away from the active practice of medicine or an academic or administrative position, may be considered a Member on Leave.
+Reasons for being on leave include but are not limited to: parental leave, academic or occupational leave, or medical leave, or those who are retired but still hold a medical license.
 Upon return to the active practice of medicine, full membership dues, which may be pro-rated for the remaining time in the fiscal year, must be paid.

 Members on Leave are entitled to all the rights and privileges of the Society, including the right to hold office and vote.

 Medical students enrolled in the Faculty of Medicine at Dalhousie University or funded by the Nova Scotia government to study outside the province, are recognized as Medical Student Members of the Society.
 Medical Student Members are eligible to: